chris-sooseok/React-complete-guide/sections.md

 Browser Developer Extension
 - show structures of and details on components such as which functions and props are being used

+# Section 8: working with refs & portals
+Refs
+- doesn't re-evaluate components
+- can be used to gain direct DOM element access (-> great for reading values or accessing certain browser APIs)
+- ref is a way to access a DOM node or React element instance directly

+State
+- causes component reevaluation
+- should be used for values that are directly reflected in the UI